 Alternatives and Findings from the March 26, 2021 SACCWIS Report

-On March 26, 2021, the SACCWIS convened and approved the 2021 SACCWIS Report, which presents alternatives and a recommendation to the State Water Board to consider extending the OTC compliance date of Redondo Beach by two years to address the aforementioned system-wide grid reliability issues.
+On March 26, 2021, the SACCWIS convened and approved the Final 2021 SACCWIS Report, which presents alternatives and a recommendation to the State Water Board to consider extending the OTC compliance date of Redondo Beach by two years to address the aforementioned system-wide grid reliability issues.
 The alternatives from the approved Final 2021 Report of the SACCWIS are listed below.

 Alternative 1 (Recommended): Extend the compliance date for Redondo Beach Units 5, 6, and 8 for two years, through December 31, 2023.